phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Widgets/README.md

 🚀 Run it!
 You’ll see a combo box with 3 entries.
 Select one and it will be shown in the box.

-&emsp; You can add items to a QComboBox by passing a list of strings to .addItems().
-Items will be added in the order they are provided. \
+You can add items to a QComboBox by passing a list of strings to .addItems().
+Items will be added in the order they are provided.

-&emsp; QComboBox can also be editable, allowing users to enter values not currently in the list and either have them inserted, or simply used as a value.
-To make the box editable: ``` widget.setEditable(True) ``` \
+QComboBox can also be editable, allowing users to enter values not currently in the list and either have them inserted, or simply used as a value.
+To make the box editable: ``` widget.setEditable(True) ```

-&emsp; You can also set a flag to determine how the insert is handled.
+You can also set a flag to determine how the insert is handled.
 These flags are stored on the QComboBox class itself and are listed below—
 | Flag | Behavior |
 | --- | --- |
 | QComboBox.NoInsert | No insert |